-Key Technologies for Medical Waste Treatment
+5 Major Technologies for Medical Waste Treatment

 The growing quantum of medical wastes (also known as biomedical wastes or healthcare wastes) is posing significant public health and environmental challenges across the world.
 The situation is alarming in developing countries due to improper disposal methods, insufficient physical resources, and lack of research on medical waste management.

 Steam sterilization (or autoclaving) is the most common alternative treatment method.
 Steam sterilization is done in closed chambers where both heat and pressure are applied over a period of time to destroy all microorganisms that may be present in healthcare waste before landfill disposal.

 Advanced steam systems have higher capital costs than standard autoclaves of the same size.
 However, rigorous waste segregation is important in steam sterilization in order to exclude hazardous materials and chemicals from the waste stream.

-Microwave treatment is a promising technology in which treatment occurs through the introduction of moist heat and steam generated by microwave energy.
+Microwave treatment is a promising medical waste disposal technology for hospitals in which treatment occurs through the introduction of moist heat and steam generated by microwave energy.
 A typical microwave treatment system consists of a treatment chamber into which microwave energy is directed from a microwave generator.

 Chemical processes use disinfectants, such as lime or peracetic acid, to treat waste.
 Alkaline digestion is a unique type of chemical process that uses heated alkali to digest tissues, pathological waste, anatomical parts, or animal carcasses in heated stainless steel tanks.

-Plasma gasification is an emerging and promising solution for medical waste management.
+Plasma gasification is an emerging and promising options for medical waste disposal.
 A plasma gasifier is an oxygen-starved reactor that is operated at the very high temperatures which results in the breakdown of wastes into hydrogen, carbon monoxide, water etc.

 Salman Zafar is an ecopreneur, consultant, advisor, speaker and journalist with expertise in waste management, waste-to-energy, renewable energy, environment protection, conservation and sustainable development.
 His geographical areas of focus include Asia, Middle East, Africa and Europe.
 Salman is the Founder of EcoMENA, a popular voluntary organization based in Qatar.
 He is also the Founder and CEO of BioEnergy Consult, a reputed consulting firm active in biomass, waste-to-energy and waste management segments.